Joshua Knabb, PsyD, ABPP

 Peer-Reviewed Books/Book Chapters:

-Knabb, J. (in press).
+Knabb, J. (2018).
 The compassion-based workbook for Christian clients: Finding freedom from shame and negative self-judgments.
 New York: Routledge.

 Knabb, J., & Frederick, T. (2017).
 Contemplative prayer for Christians with chronic worry: An eight-week program.
 New York: Routledge.